rdhanushgowda30/AWS-daily-tasks/Day11 (Provision AWS Infrastructure Using AWS CloudFormation)/readme.md

 By completing this project, you will be able to:

 - Automate AWS infrastructure deployment using Infrastructure as Code.
+- Create complete networking and compute resources from a single YAML template.
 - Deploy identical environments consistently and repeatedly.
-- Update infrastructure through CloudFormation templates without manual configuration.
+- Update infrastructure without manual configuration.
-- Monitor stack creation, updates, and rollback events.
+- Monitor stack operations and troubleshoot deployment issues.
-- Remove infrastructure cleanly by deleting the CloudFormation stack.
+- Cleanly remove all infrastructure by deleting the CloudFormation stack.
-- Build a strong foundation in AWS-native Infrastructure as Code before learning advanced IaC tools such as Terraform.
+- Build a strong foundation in AWS-native Infrastructure as Code before learning advanced tools such as Terraform.

 ---

 # Conclusion

-Successfully provisioned AWS infrastructure using AWS CloudFormation by creating a reusable YAML template to automate the deployment of an EC2 instance and its associated Security Group.
-Validated the template, deployed the infrastructure as a CloudFormation stack, updated resources through stack updates, monitored stack events, and cleanly removed all resources by deleting the stack.
-This project demonstrates the core principles of **Infrastructure as Code (IaC)**, enabling consistent, repeatable, and automated infrastructure management, which is a fundamental skill in modern Cloud and DevOps environments.
+Successfully automated the deployment of AWS infrastructure using AWS CloudFormation by creating a reusable YAML template that provisions a custom VPC, Public Subnet, Internet Gateway, Route Table, Security Group, and an EC2 web server.
+Validated the template, deployed the infrastructure as a CloudFormation Stack, verified the deployed resources, updated the stack with infrastructure changes, monitored stack events throughout the deployment lifecycle, and safely removed all resources by deleting the stack.
+This project demonstrates the core principles of **Infrastructure as Code (IaC)** and highlights how CloudFormation enables consistent, repeatable, and fully automated infrastructure provisioning in modern AWS and DevOps environments.